-Lake Tarawera has remained in a moderate condition over the recent time-frame.
-A large reduction in LakeSPI Index occurred between 1988 and 2005, driven by the invasion of hornwort, but recent change has been small since the full impact of hornwort has now taken place.
+Lake Tarawera has remained in a moderate but stable condition since 2010.
+Prior to this, results show a significant reduction in the LakeSPI Index between 1988 and 2005, driven by the invasion of hornwort.
+Today hornwort continues to dominate the submerged vegetation in Lake Tarawera down to a maximum depth of 11.8 m, although recent change has been small since the full impact of hornwort has now taken place.

-At the time of the 1988 survey, lagarosiphon and elodea were the two dominant invasive weed species in Lake Tarawera.
+Historical notes - At the time of the 1988 survey, lagarosiphon and elodea were the two dominant invasive weed species in Lake Tarawera.
 Although hornwort was first recorded in July 1988, it was limited to Kotukutuku Bay near the boat ramp and was not present in any of the survey sites used for LakeSPI.
 By the time of the 1994 survey, hornwort had spread around much of the lake and had doubled the depth range of invasive vegetation, without displacing lagarosiphon significantly (Wells et al. 1997).
-By 2005, hornwort was responsible for the widespread displacement of almost all former deep water charophyte meadows in the lake resulting in a much lower LakeSPI Index of 28% (Figure 13).
+By 2005, hornwort was responsible for the widespread displacement of almost all former deep water charophyte meadows in the lake resulting in a significantly lower LakeSPI Index of 28% (Figure 13).